sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/cheat-sheet.md

 This is a short summery with links that to the corresponding chapters that explain the idea in more detail.

-This book is not a bible.
+this book is not a bible.
 It is meant to help you to guide you in the right direction.

 ### Where to start